hassio-addons/addon-nut/nut/DOCS.md

 will be shutdown.
 When set to `false` only the add-on will be stopped.
 This is to allow testing without impact to the system.

+#### Option: `shutdown_ups`

+When this option is set to `true` along with shutdown_host to `true`, both UPS and the host system will be shutdown.
+This works in netserver mode only.
+USE WITH CAUTION - Before enabling please check that UPS supports `upscmd shutdown.return` and `ups.delay.shutdown` has been set.

 #### Option: `list_usb_devices`

 When this option is set to `true`, a list of connected USB devices will be